carlmarkegang/bitnami-docker-prestashop/README.md

-# PrestaShop Docker by Bitnami
+# PrestaShop docker-compose by Bitnami

 ## Start and install container
 To start the container run